jens-limbach/SSv2-custom-sample-object/README.md

 Important: If you try this out with several colleagues on the same BTP, please make sure you replace the suffix "JL" with your initials to make it unique.

+But now let's really get started to create your project!

 1. Open VSCode and the terminal
 2. Enter in the terminal ```cds init SampleJL```
 3. Enter in the terminal  ```code SampleJL``` (on windows at least this opens the project in visual code :P)